FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Run `./bin/svg-optimize`

-1. Run `./bin/install-stockfish` (edit first if you are not running 64bit)

 1. Run `./bin/gen/geoip` and add the following geoip section to application.conf (See section Running the Application how to retrieve the file):

         geoip {